 - relocating the employee to a new worksite;

 Employers could face additional penalties for these types of actions on top of any OSHA violations for which they are found liable.

 As is the case with many employment law cases, the interplay of various aspects of this practice area is likely to appear in most OSHA claim disputes.
-It is immeasurably helpful at the outset of these cases to work with an experienced mediator in employment law topics.
-Doing so helps narrow the scope of the litigation and avoid unnecessary expenses if possible.
+It is immeasurably helpful at the outset of these cases to work with an experienced OSHA mediator in Florida to help narrow the scope of the litigation and avoid unnecessary expenses if possible.

 Advantages of resolving OSHA claims through mediation

 In general, the mediation process allows all parties to an OSHA claim dispute to control more of the schedule and outcome than would be possible in a traditional court system or administrative hearings.
 While there is no guarantee that the parties will be able to reach an acceptable resolution at the end of the mediation process, the success rate for settlement negotiations in this forum is often higher than if the parties see the case all the way through litigation.